• RollUpEurope

 Firstly, let’s recognise that the CSI equity story is essentially a serial compounding story.
 Most investors that are bullish on CSI, have studied and/or invested in the following names:

-• Danaher Corp (listed, $176B market cap): a rollup of medical, industrial, and commercial product businesses.
+• Danaher Corp (listed): a rollup of medical, industrial, and commercial product businesses.

-• Transdigm (listed, $47B market cap): a rollup of aerospace manufacturing businesses.
+• Transdigm (listed): a rollup of aerospace manufacturing businesses.

 • Capital Cities/ABC (no longer exists): a rollup of TV channels.